CGLIFE7/KronosDocs/docs/docs/render_without_gui.md

 <br>

-Shuts blender and renders out the scene for increased stability.
-Has a notification for when finished and the file is outputted.
+Shuts blender and renders out the scene in the background for increased stability.
+Sends a system notification for when finished and the file is outputted.